kestra-io/docs/content/docs/expressions/index.md

 ### Math

-Pebble allows you to calculate values using some basic mathematical operators.
+Pebble allows you to calculate values using basic mathematical operators.
 The following operators are supported:
 - `+`: Addition
 - `-`: Subtraction
 - `/`: Division
 - `%`: Modulus
 - `*`: Multiplication

-### Logic
+### Logical Operators

-You can combine multiple expressions with the following operators:
+You can combine multiple expressions with the following logical operators:
 - `and`: Returns true if both operands are true
 - `or`: Returns true if either operand is true
 - `not`: Negates an expression